Buying a property in France

 Let's assume that you have found a house you like.
 That's when the price negotiation starts.
 In France, as anywhere else, the buyer wants to pay as little as possible and the vendor wants to sell at the highest price possible.
 When it comes to the negotiation of the price, the margin is relatively small, unlike what many people think.

 When buyer and vendor are in agreement a preliminary purchase contract, (Compromis de Vente) is drawn up.
-It's a contract that basically works as a purchase contract, a commitment from buyer and vendor, where the buyer only pays a deposit, usually 10% of the agreed price.
+It's a contract that basically works as a purchase contract, a commitment from buyer and vendor, where the buyer only pays a deposit, usually between 5 and 10% of the agreed price.
 Both parties' sign and the documents are sent to a solicitor, (Notaire).
 The buyer has according to French law a 10 days cooling off period during which it's possible to withdraw from the purchase.

 The solicitor will then take a closer look at the details of the deal.
 This takes approximately 3 months and during this period the solicitor makes sure there aren't any outstanding rights on the property, that the local authorities don't have any specific development plans in mind which could mean expropriation, etc. The solicitor will also see to it that there isn't any mortgage on the property that hasn't come out into the open.